gusgorman402/defiant_cloner/README.md

 # defiant_cloner
-Cloning Defiant wireless switch with CC1101 and ESP8266 Schematic can be found on SmartRC CC1101 gitub page https://github.com/LSatan/SmartRC-CC1101-Driver-Lib
+Cloning Defiant wireless switch with CC1101 and ESP8266.
+Defiant Models YLT-42A and YLT-42, sold at Home Depot

+Schematic can be found on SmartRC CC1101 gitub page https://github.com/LSatan/SmartRC-CC1101-Driver-Lib

 The repo contains 3 programs.
 Most of the required libraries are in the Arduino Library Manager, or download info is listed in the .ino files